NordicSemiconductor/zcbor/README.md

 options:
-  -h, --help            show this help message and exit --output-c OUTPUT_C, --oc OUTPUT_C
+  -h, --help            show this help message and exit --version             show program's version number and exit -c CDDL, --cddl CDDL  Path to one or more input CDDL file(s).
+Passing
+                        multiple files is equivalent to concatenating them.
+  --no-prelude          Exclude the standard CDDL prelude from the build.
+The
+                        prelude can be viewed at zcbor/cddl/prelude.cddl in the repo, or together with the script.
+  -v, --verbose         Print more information while parsing CDDL and
+                        generating code.
+  --default-max-qty DEFAULT_MAX_QTY, --dq DEFAULT_MAX_QTY
+                        Default maximum number of repetitions when no maximum is specified.
+This is needed to construct complete C types.
+The default_max_qty can usually be set to a text symbol if desired, to allow it to be configurable when building the code.
+This is not always possible, as sometimes the value is needed for internal computations.
+If so, the script will raise an exception.
+  --output-c OUTPUT_C, --oc OUTPUT_C
                         Path to output C file.
 If both --decode and --encode are specified, _decode and _encode will be appended to